-Editors Note: This page represents the first of many to come that will feature Project '76 sight & sound content.
-Project '76 will, for the 1st time ever, take the written words of the 17th-19th century and present them in concise, entertaining audio & video formats that are portable & downloadable.
+Editors Note: (This piece appeared originally on 13 January, 2013) This page represents the first of many to come that will feature Project ’76 sight & sound content.
+Project ’76 will, for the 1st time ever, take the written words of the 17th-19th century and present them in concise, entertaining audio & video formats that are portable & downloadable.
 Now you will be able to experience the great works in written, audio & video form on any device.
 You must be logged in as a member to download this content, take the Founders Pass Membership tour here.

 Members Only Access The Founders Pass

 You are missing out on crucial commentary video, audio and exclusive downloads!